13 January 2026

 According to the RBA, the average fixed, variable and overall interest rates for outstanding personal loans are:

-The first thing likely to draw your eye about the average rates up to June 2025 is the fact that variable rates are going down and fixed rates are going up.
+The first thing likely to draw your eye about the average rates on existing personal loans up to November 2025 is the fact that variable rates are going down and fixed rates have only just begun to level out.
 The former is easy to explain: as the RBA cuts the national cash rate, lenders have followed suit with their variable loan products.
 Fixed rates, on the other hand, are still high because they haven’t been impacted by these rate cuts yet.
-You can see how the cuts have impacted new loans in the second table.
+You can see how the cuts impacted new loans in the first half of 2025 in the second table.

 What do Australians take out personal loans for?